There are many ways to improve your financial situation.

 If we pay attention to where we are, we can usually find an in-network ATM.
 But what if you can’t?
 It’s always worth calling your bank and asking for a fee to be reversed.
 They should understand, and if you’re nice and polite, they should do it for you.

-Overdraft fees are another hassle, and they make the least sense to me – if you keep money in your bank account, you shouldn’t be overdrawing your account.
+Overdraft fees are another hassle, and they make the least sense to me – if you keep money in your bank account and you’re keeping track of how much you’re spending, you shouldn’t be overdrawing your account.

-Finally, there are so many free checking account options out there, either through basic packages at banks or credit unions, that it doesn’t make sense to pay to use your own money.
+Finally, there are so many free checking account options out there, either through basic packages at banks or credit unions, that it doesn’t make sense to pay bank fees to use your own money.

 Stop paying to bank, and remove a few hundred dollars in expenses over the next year.